Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Introduction

 This paper is concerned with the efficient numerical integration of Eq.~(\ref{eq:gen_dynamics}), in a way that respects the underlying geometric structure.
-Our strategy is to reformulate the dynamics as a mean-field Schr\"{o}dinger equation,
+We will reformulate GSD as a mean-field Schr\"{o}dinger equation,